publishpress/PublishPress-Statuses/readme.txt

 == Changelog ==

 = [1.0.2] =
+* Fixed : Redirect back to Planner Calendar settings after editing a status
+* Fixed : Statuses Admin UI - Minor styling fix for tabs
 * Compat : Permissions / Capabilities - Avoid redundant execution of status capabilities update handler
-* Fixed : Statuses Admin UI - Minor styling fix for tabs

 = [1.0.1] - 17 Oct 2023 =
 * Fixed : If running without Permissions Pro, users who cannot set a status were not blocked from editing or deleting posts of that status